Get an instant quote

 • Biocompatible

-Finished DMLS parts have a grainy structure that often requires extensive post-processing to achieve a smooth, aesthetic finish.
-The surface quality can be improved through various surface finishing techniques, such as media blasting, sanding and spray painting.
+Finished DMLS printed parts have a grainy structure that often requires extensive post-processing to achieve a smooth, aesthetic finish.
+The surface quality can be improved through various surface finishing techniques, such as sanding and spray painting.
 Surface finishing options, such as electroplating and polishing, can also be applied to DMLS components to enhance functionality.

 Applications of DMLS